Podcast: Play in new window | Download

 Regular Contributions (Elective Deferral Contributions)

 Eligible TSP participants can begin making regular employee contributions at any time.
-These contributions — also known as elective-deferral contributions — are made from basic pay.
+These contributions — also known as elective-deferral contributions — come out of your basic pay.

-Traditional contributions are made before taxes are withheld, and Roth contributions are made after taxes have been paid.
-Your contribution election will remain in place until you elect to stop or change the contribution amount, reach the contribution limit or take a Thrift Savings Plan financial-hardship withdrawal.
+Once you make your contribution election, it will remain in place until you elect to stop contributing, change your contribution amount, reach the contribution limit or take a Thrift Savings Plan financial hardship withdrawal.

-If you plan the amounts you contribute carefully, you will maximize both the $19,500 regular contributions and the $6,500 in catch-up contributions during the last pay period of the year.
-This is much simpler than having to keep track of when your regular TSP contributions will max out, stopping the regular contributions, and then starting catch-up contributions.
+If you plan your contributions carefully, you can maximize both the $23,000 regular contribution and the $7,500 catch-up contribution during the last pay period of the year.
+This is much simpler than tracking when your regular TSP contributions will max out, stopping the regular contributions and then starting catch-up contributions.

-In addition, if you are eligible to make catch-up contributions and you are deployed to a designated combat zone, you will not be able to make any traditional catch-up contributions from your tax-exempt pay.
-Roth catch-up contributions from tax-exempt pay are allowed.
+In addition, if you are eligible to make catch-up contributions and you are deployed to a designated combat zone, you can only make Roth contributions from your tax-exempt pay.

 Annual Addition Limit Contributions

-Annual-addition limit contributions include all contributions made on behalf of the employee during the applicable calendar year.
-This limit includes all employee contributions, as well as employer-matching contributions.
+Annual addition limit contributions include all contributions during the applicable calendar year: your elective deferrals as well as employer contributions.

-The annual-addition limit also applies to contributions above the annual elective-deferral limit (contributions above $20,500, in 2021) made by service members who are deployed to a tax-exempt zone.
+The annual addition limit also applies to contributions above the annual elective deferral limit (contributions above $23,500 in 2025) made by service members who are deployed to a tax-exempt zone.

 The Internal Revenue Code §415(c) states the annual addition limit is per employer.
-However, for 415(c) purposes, working for multiple federal agencies or services in the same year is considered having one employer.
-This would apply to members of the Guard or Reserves who are also employed by a federal agency or those who change jobs in a given calendar year.
+However, for 415(c) purposes, working for multiple federal agencies or services in the same year is the same as having one employer.
+This applies to members of the National Guard or reserves who also work for a federal agency.

-Two Thrift Savings Plans – Uniformed Services & Federal Service
+Two Thrift Savings Plans – Uniformed Services and Federal Service

-There are two separate Thrift Savings Plan accounts –
+Remember, there are two separate Thrift Savings Plan accounts:

 Uniformed Services TSP Contributions